Muhammad0602/Portfolio-mobile-first/README.md

 # 📖 Portfolio-mobile-first <a name="about-project"></a>

-Portfolio-mobile-first is a project about making a portfolio for mobile view.
-This project is done using flexbox and grid layout.
+This project is how you make the mobile vesrion of your portfolio.
+It is done using semantic html and css, essentially with flexbox and grid layout.

 ## 🛠 Built With <a name="built-with"></a>